ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

  */
 const getLowestByProperty = <T>(array: T[], property):T => array[getLowest(array.map(item => item[property]))];
 ```
-Let's parse the configuration and get all providers that have monitors online:
+Let's parse the configuration and get all providers that have monitors online, we will use our `isMonitorOnline` function (more info at [Custom Answers API](Custom-Answers-API#ismonitoronline)):
 ```typescript
     const { providers, defaultTtl, availabilityThreshold } = configuration;
     // Filter providers by monitor - check if the monitor is 'UP'